South Yarmouth, Massachusetts

 The first traffic rotary in the United States stands at the intersection of River Street and Pleasant Street.

-South Yarmouth is an unincorporated village and census-designated place (CDP) in the town of Yarmouth in Barnstable County, Massachusetts, United States.
-The population was 11,092 at the 2010 census, the highest of the three CDPs in Yarmouth.
+South Yarmouth is an unincorporated village and census-designated place (CDP) in the town of Yarmouth in Barnstable, Massachusetts, United States.
+As of the 2020 census, South Yarmouth had a population of 11,703.
+It is the highest of the three CDPs in Yarmouth.

 Geography

 South Yarmouth is located in the southeastern quarter of the town of Yarmouth at (41.667908, -70.199774).
 It is bordered by the CDP of West Yarmouth to the west and West Dennis to the east.
 U.S. Route 6, the Mid-Cape Highway, is to the north, beyond which is the CDP of Yarmouth Port.

 According to the United States Census Bureau, the CDP has a total area of 20.2 sqkm, of which 18.0 sqkm is land and 2.2 sqkm (10.94%) is water.